Living-with-machines/wiki2gaz/docs/source/index.rst

 and Federico Nanni as part of the Living with Machines project.
 It was supported by Living with Machines (AHRC grant AH/S01179X/1) and The Alan Turing Institute (EPSRC grant EP/ N510129/1).

+Living with Machines, funded by the UK Research and Innovation (UKRI) Strategic Priority Fund, is a multidisciplinary collaboration delivered by the Arts and Humanities Research Council (AHRC), with The Alan Turing Institute, the British Library and Cambridge, King's College London, East Anglia, Exeter, and Queen Mary University of London.

 ..
    .. toctree::